-Revenue cycle management is an institution-wide financial process that enables organizations to identify, track, collect, and manage incoming payments for services provided.
-The RCM process plays an essential role in maintaining financial viability and providing exceptional service.
+Revenue cycle management is an institution-wide financial process supporting organizations that work with sensitive financial information.
+This includes government agencies that must identify, track, collect, and manage incoming payments for services in a scheduled and organized way.

-In addition to simply streamlining secure billing and payments, RCM can promote citizen, patient, and student engagement by strengthening relationships that build a better sense of community and commitment.
+In addition to streamlining secure billing and payments, revenue cycle management can promote citizen engagement by strengthening relationships that build a better sense of community and commitment.

-When these CORE solutions come together in one system, they form a comprehensive picture of an institution’s revenue and financial status—which is the ultimate purpose of revenue management.
+With CORE, solutions like these come together in one system.
+The system forms a comprehensive picture of an institution’s revenue and financial status—the ultimate purpose of revenue management.

 4 Revenue Cycle Management Benefits

-Revenue cycle management brings many benefits to organizations: fast and error-free payments/reconciliations, deep insights into contextual data, and better service to users.
+Revenue cycle management brings many benefits to organizations: fast and error-free payments/reconciliations, deep insights into contextual data, and better user service.

-- Consolidates data into one accessible, real-time view
+- Consolidates data into one accessible, real-time live view

 - Eliminates frustrating and costly entry errors

-- Significantly reduces the time departments spend performing manual tasks
+- Reduces the time departments spend performing manual tasks

-- Give real-time, comprehensive, and meaningful understanding of data
+- Provides a real-time, comprehensive, and meaningful understanding of the data

 - Protects personal and financial information from unauthorized access